Content is loading...

 You can also access private dentistry, but you will have to pay for this.

-Smoking, consuming high amounts of sugar, poor dental hygiene, drinking caffeinated drinks, oral piercings and sport injuries can all effect your oral health.
-Read more about teen's teeth.
+Smoking, consuming high amounts of sugar, poor dental hygiene, drinking caffeinated drinks, oral piercings and sport injuries can all affect your oral health.
+Read more about why a healthy smile is important.

 Information